Spay neuter grant funds

-NASHVILLE, Tenn. – The Tennessee Department of Health is now accepting applications for the Animal Friendly Spay/Neuter Grant program.
-Grants provided through this program support low-cost spay and neuter services for dogs and cats in Tennessee and are funded through sales of Animal Friendly license plates.
+NASHVILLE – The Tennessee Department of Health is now accepting applications for the 2015 Animal Friendly Spay/Neuter Grant program.
+Grants provided through this initiative support low-cost spay and neuter programs for dogs and cats in Tennessee and are funded through sales of Animal Friendly license plates.

-“This program provides public health as well as animal health benefits by helping control the number of unwanted animals,” said Hugh Atkins, director of General Environmental Health for TDH.
+“This program benefits human health as well as animal health by helping control the number of unwanted dogs and cats,” said TDH Environmental Health Director Hugh Atkins.
 “We encourage both nonprofit organizations and government agencies to consider participating in the program.”

 To be eligible for funding, applicants must offer sterilization services provided by a veterinarian licensed in Tennessee and performed in a facility permitted by the Department of Health.
 Animals for which procedures are provided must be owned or adopted by individuals living in Tennessee.

 Applications for the Animal Friendly Spay/Neuter Grants must be submitted by 2 p.m.
 Central time May 12, 2015.
 Application forms are available online at http://health.state.tn.us/vendors.htm.